benvillalobos/msbuildism/build-spelunking/README.md

   </AssignTargetPath>
 ```

-Based on this, we can search `<Content` to find a definition of `@(Compile)` and `"ContentWithTargetPath"` (quoted) to find it defined as an output item.
+Based on this, we can search `<Content` to find a definition of a `Compile` item and `"ContentWithTargetPath"` (quoted) to find it defined as an output item.

-#### "Go to Definition" on Target
+#### "Go to Definition" on Targets
 Searching for quoted string is how I typically search for the definitions of targets: `"Build"`, `"ResolveProjectReferences"`.

-#### "Go to Definition" on everything
+#### "Go to Definition", or "Find references" on everything else
-You can use partial names and look for MSBuild syntax too: `<Base`, `Path/>`, `<Compile`, `[MSBuild]::`.
+You can use partial names and look for MSBuild syntax too: `<Base`, `Path/>`, `<Compile`, `[MSBuild]::`, `@(Compile)`.

 #### "Go to Definition" Example
 [Following the Paper Trail](#following-the-paper-trail)

 ## Replay Your Binlog
 The binlog is amazing, but it isn't perfect.
-Sometimes not all logged information gets stored in the binlog.
+The binlog may store the entire log, but sometimes it doesn't display _everything_.
 If you're concerned you may have fallen into this case, you can replay your binlog.

 `msbuild msbuild.binlog /flp:v=diag`

-This command replays the build log, outputting everything into an `msbuild.log` file.
-This may show things that were logged that did not show up in the binlog viewer.
+This command replays the build log, and outputs everything into an `msbuild.log` text file.
+As always, the raw text log is the source of truth.

 # See what MSBuild Sees
 Running `msbuild myproj.csproj /pp:out.xml` will create a single `out.xml` file that combines every project file/import into a single xml file.
 This can be useful for understanding what gets defined when, and what properties are set where.